CosineGaming/pale-white-dot/README.md

                         \     /    \     /     \---/     \---/
                          -----      -----

-Ludum Dare 38: A Small World
+Ludum Dare 38: A Small World (Post-compo version)

 It's an incremental game in the solar system